Prince George's County Memorial Library System: Branches and offices

 There are 19 branch libraries in the Prince George's County Memorial Library System: Accokeek, Baden, Beltsville, Bladensburg, Bowie, Fairmount Heights, Glenarden, Greenbelt, Hillcrest Heights, Hyattsville, Largo-Kettering, Laurel, Mount Rainier, New Carrollton, Oxon Hill, South Bowie, Spauldings, Surratts-Clinton and Upper Marlboro.
 The South Bowie branch, the newest library in the county, opened in October 2012.
 PGCMLS also provides library service at the County Correctional Center.

 Previously the library headquarters were in Hyattsville, adjacent to the Hyattsville Library.

 History and organization

-The Library System was established in 1946 “...as a living memorial to those who have made the supreme sacrifice and a testimonial to all those who served in wars.”
-The Laurel Branch was the first library to become part of the System, and the first county-built library was the Hyattsville Branch which housed the Library's Administrative Offices until 2015.
-In June of that year, the Administrative Offices were moved to the Largo-Kettering Branch.
-PGCMLS is governed by a Board of Library Trustees, appointed by the County Executive and approved by the County Council.
+The library system was established in 1946 "...as a living memorial to those who have made the supreme sacrifice and a testimonial to all those who served in wars."
+The Laurel Branch was the first library to become part of the system.
+The first county-built library was the Hyattsville Branch, which housed the library's administrative offices until 2015.
+In June of that year, the administrative offices were moved to the Largo-Kettering Branch.
+PGCMLS is governed by a board of library trustees, appointed by the County Executive and approved by the County Council.